ympbyc/Pasta/README.md

 Tips
 ----

-**The state** can be persisted into localstorage, remote server, or anywhere you can think of.
+**The state** can be persisted into localstorage, remote server or anywhere you can think of.
 Just serialize it into JSON and save.

 Here goes a crazy tip: you can persist **the state** into **the state** itself!
 If you know what I mean...